-Why Elon Musk is so rich
+Two economies.
+Two sets of rules.

-At one point early this year, Elon Musk briefly passed Jeff Bezos to become the richest person in the world.
-After a 750% increase in Tesla’s stock market value added almost $180 billion to his fortune, he briefly had a net worth of over $200 billion.
+At one point early this year, Elon Musk briefly became the richest person in the world.
+After a 750% increase in Tesla’s stock market value added over $180 billion to his fortune, he briefly had a net worth of over $200 billion.
 It’s now back down to “only” $155 billion.

+Understanding how our economy produced a result like this—what is good about it and what is dangerous—is crucial to any effort to address the wild inequality that threatens to tear our society apart.

 The betting economy versus the operating economy